jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 which is extremely useful for improvising and playing by ear.

-Knowing the root note (R) in each chord shape is especially important, since thats what you build the chord around.
+Knowing the root note (R) in each chord shape is especially important, since that's how we know where to place the chord shape.

 ## C shape